 Check out the book display in the library – OR – check the GEARS webpage on the Silverado website – OR – check the flyers posted around school.

 You can check them out from the school library or the public library.
-Or, you can purchase them on your own from a bookstore or an on-line book store and download for your e-reader/phone.
+You can purchase the books from a bookstore or an on-line book store.
+You can also download books for your e-reader or phone.